-An Individual Retirement Account (IRA) is an excellent tool for retirement savings.
+Individual Retirement Account (IRA) is an excellent tool for retirement savings.
 Unlike most investments, depending on the type of IRA you choose, contributions may be tax deductible and will grow either tax-deferred or tax-free.
-Land of Lincoln Credit Union offers both Traditional IRAs and Roth IRAs.
+LLCU offers both Traditional IRAs and Roth IRAs.

 Roth IRA is an IRA that, except as explained below, is subject to the rules that apply to a Traditional IRA.
-A qualified distribution is one that is taken at least five years after the taxpayer establishes his or her first Roth IRA and when he or she is age 59.5, disabled, using the withdrawal to purchase a first home (limit $10,000), or deceased (in which case the beneficiary collects).
+A qualified distribution is one that is taken at least five years after the taxpayer establishes his or her first Roth IRA and when he or she is age 59.5 years, disables, using the withdrawal to purchase a first home (limit $10,000), or deceased (in which case the beneficiary collects).
 Since qualified distributions from a Roth IRA are always tax free, some argue that a Roth IRA may be more advantageous than a Traditional IRA.

-Contact a Loan Officer or IRA Representative for more information on the benefits of a credit union IRA.
+Contact an LLCU Loan Officer or IRA Representative for more information on the benefits of a credit union IRA.
 Get more general information on IRAs on the IRS website.